Manage Client-Side Field Level Encryption using Confluent Cloud Console

 For requirements and supported clients, see Requirements.

-If you do not grant Confluent access to your Key Encryption Key (KEK), you need to set up the proper configurations for producers and consumers to access the KEKs.
+If you do not grant Confluent access to your Key Encryption Key (KEK), you must set up the proper configurations for producers and consumers to access the KEKs.

 To view encryption rules: